-(Same as:Theater G156)
+(Same as: Theater G156) Prerequisites: Music GI51 or Theater G148

-Prerequisites: Music G151 or Theater G148
+Advisories: Music G115, or Music G121, or Music G141 and Music G142 recommended for those who do not read music

-Advisories: Music G115, or Music G121, or Music G141 and Music G142 - recommended for those who do not read music and character development for singers, actors and dancers at an intermediate level.
+This course teaches vocal technique, self-confidence in vocal performance and character development for singers, actors and dancers at an intermediate level.
 Students sing songs from musical theater and/or opera in English and first languages.
 An audition is not required.
 Daily practice is required.
 A pianist accompanies the classes.
 Lecture.
 Optional pass/no pass grade.
 Transferable to CSU.